saiful-islam-niloy/age-of-villagers/README.md

 A village can have sevaral types of objects like: _house_, _tree_ and _water source_.
 There are also several nations available.
 Based on the nation, the objects may look different.
 For example, house of the Inuits can be an igloo, whereas house of the Bedouin can be a tent.

 ## Notes
-Some parts of the assignment may be changed later.
+1. Some parts of the assignment may be changed later.
 If that happens, you will be notified about it.
+1. This is a design patterns assignment.
+That means code quality is very important.
+However, implementing the functionality comes first.